GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 <h3>Hello everyone, welcome to my first topic review!</h3>

-> <h4>Why should we be insteresed in Human motion prediction?</h4>
+> <h4>Why should we be interested in Human motion prediction?</h4>

-To answer this question let me borrow the words of the authors of the first paper I'm going to propose to your attention. *"An important component of our capacity to interact with the world resides in the ability to predict its evolution over time.
+To answer this question let me borrow the words of the authors of the first paper I'm going to submit to your attention. *"An important component of our capacity to interact with the world resides in the ability to predict its evolution over time.
 Handing an object to another person, playing sports, or simply walking in a crowded street would be extremely challenging without our understanding of how people move, and our ability to predict what they are likely to do in the following instants.
 Similarly, machines that are able to perceive and interact with moving people, either in physical or virtual environments, must have a notion of how people move."*<br>

 And now let's answer the second question that may have crossed your mind: